vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_reqs.md

 vSphere Integrated Containers Engine provides the option of automatically generating a server certificate for the Docker API endpoint in the VCH.
 The generated certificates are functional, but they do not allow for fine control over aspects such as expiration, intermediate certificate authorities, and so on.
 To use more finely configured certificates, use custom server certificates.

 VCHs accept client certificates if they are signed by a CA that you  can optionally provide to the VCH.
 Alternatively, you can configure a VCH so that vSphere Integrated Containers Engine creates a Certificate Authority (CA) certificate that it uses to automatically generate and sign a single client certificate.
+If you use the options to automatically generate a client certificate, you must distribute the automatically generated certificate to container developers so that they can configure their Docker clients to connect to the VCH.
+For information about how to provide client certificates to Docker clients, see [Configure the Docker Client for Use with vSphere Integrated Containers](../vic_app_dev/configure_docker_client.md).

 **NOTE**: The Create Virtual Container Host wizard in the vSphere Client does not support automatically generated CA or client certificates.
 To use automatically generated CA and client certificates, you must use the `vic-machine` CLI utility to create the VCH.